dhillyon/snake-ai/README.md

 # snake-ai
-Basic Artificial Intelligence concepts are used to play and attempt to beat the game "Snake".
+Basic Artificial Intelligence concepts are applied to play and beat the game "Snake".